toolkit-for-ynab/toolkit-for-ynab/docs/feature-list.md

 ## Clear Selection

 Adds an option to the transaction edit drop-down menu to clear the current selection.

+## Clear new transactions with CTRL+Enter

+Automatically clear a new transaction by pressing CTRL+Enter (CMD on Mac).

 ## Confirm keyboard-initiated transaction cancelation